The FCA’s Consumer Duty is a major package of new rules and guidance which will impact most financial services firms in some way.

-Given the wide-ranging and in many cases complex issues which the new Duty raises across the industry, our team of financial regulation, risk and compliance experts have created several resources covering key aspects of the new regime and providing practical guidance to help you prepare.
+We have supported clients across sectors with Consumer Duty implementation; from retail banks to investment firms, asset and wealth managers, mortgage lenders and consumer credit firms.
+We are continuing to assist these firms in achieving compliance with the Consumer Duty as it is embedded within the market.
+Given the wide-ranging and, in many cases, complex issues which the new Duty raises across the industry, our team of financial regulation, risk and compliance experts have created several resources covering key aspects of the regime and practical guidance on embedding the Consumer Duty within firms.

 Resources to help you prepare